rohityadav-sas/Hangman/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ISC License.
+See the [LICENSE](./LICENSE) file for details.

-## Acknowledgments
+## Contributing

-This project is part of my learning phase in Python programming.
+Contributions are welcome!
+Please feel free to submit a Pull Request.